EMERGENCY SERVICES PRIORITY

 Getting from A to B as quickly as possible: crucial for fire brigades, ambulances and police services.
 Just a few seconds can literally make the difference between life and death.
 Therefore, these emergency services benefit significantly from the information provided by Talking Traffic.

-Road users get early warning emergency vehicle
+Road users get early warning emergency vehicles.

 If drivers suddenly hear a siren behind them, this can sometimes cause nervousness.
-Some people even ‘freeze’: they do not know how to respond for a brief moment understandably, as it requires a deviation from regular traffic regulations making the traffic situation much less predictable.
+Some people even ‘freeze’: they do not know how to respond for a brief moment, understandably, as it requires a deviation from regular traffic regulations making the traffic situation much less predictable.